Lesson 42: Worshipping God Through Action

 This passage calls Christians to act in response to God’s mercy upon them.
 They must examine themselves so that they may live in contrast with a sinful world.
 We want students to understand that worship doesn’t just belong inside the sanctuary, but that our spiritual act of worship is to live in a God-honoring and obedient way every day.

 The Lesson Plan contains three elements: an introductory activity called The Lead In; the Bible Study section called The Main Event; and an application-focused segment called The Last Word.

 The Lead In

-Transition into the Main Event portion of your lesson.
+Transition into The Main Event portion of the lesson.